These cracker cookies are easy to make and only 2 Freestyle points for four!

 If I’m packing a lunch for work I will pop a couple in a zip up baggie and have it for a treat.
 Sometimes I will only pack two cracker cookies and that’s only 1 point.

-Yield: 21 cracker cookies (4 cracker cookies per serving, 2 Freestyle points per serving)
+Yield: 21 cracker cookies (4 cracker cookies per serving, 2 points per serving for blue, green and purple)

 - 21 Ritz Crisp & Thins (sea salt or original flavor)